mrburnsDE/IdentificationReport/Readme.md

 identificationDate | string (date-time) |  Datetime of the identification process as stated in the original id statement. idStatus | string  (enum) | This is the value to indicate the status of the identification process.
 In case of failure the corresponding reason shall be stated in the idStatement attribute. idStatement | string |  This is the error reason or some additional information in case of unknown or success situations.
-The corresponding message should be human-understandable. subjectName | string  | This should be a short link to the subject authenticated.
-Recommended: name and surname.
-This field is sensible according to data privacy and should contain just enough data to link to a person. contextInformation | string |  The element corresponds to the TransactionContext in BSI TR-03130 which MAY be used to transmit context information like an ID or a hash.
-To have a link between this identification report and the service for which the identification process was started. loaSent | string (enum) | in eIDAS contexts an id scheme (if it is notified) has a known LoA.
+The corresponding message should be human-understandable. subjectRef | object  | This should be a short link to the subject authenticated.
+Currently supported: firstName and lastName.
+This can easily extended but keep in mind that this field is sensible according to data privacy and should contain just enough data to link to a person. contextInformation |array (string) |  The element corresponds to the TransactionContext in BSI TR-03130 which MAY be used to transmit context information.
+To have a link between this identification report and the service for which the identification process was started. documentReferences | array (objects) |  This element can contain references to documents including their hashes.
+This is an optional attribut since this is not always needed but it can surely be useful. loaSent | string (enum) | in eIDAS contexts an id scheme (if it is notified) has a known LoA.
 When used in a national context only the values from the authority ```bsi.bund.de``` SHALL be used, which correspond to the levels as defined in [TR-03107-1](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Publikationen/TechnischeRichtlinien/TR03107/TR-03107-1.pdf).
 See also [BSI TR-03130](https://www.bsi.bund.de/DE/Publikationen/TechnischeRichtlinien/tr03130/tr-03130.html).